Company registration details

 Contacting us by email

 When you contact us, we may need to collect some personal details like your name, address and phone numbers.
 Email isn't 100% secure so you shouldn’t send personal data such as your account information using normal email.
-Please consider another method, such as sending us a secure message through Online Banking or calling us, if you need to share personal information.
+Please consider another method, such as using chat in Online Banking or calling us, if you need to share personal information.